stephen-bunn/file-config/docs/source/getting-started.rst

 You can get the schema by passing a config class to the :func:`file_config.build_schema` method.

 >>> file_config.build_schema(ProjectConfig)
-{'$id': 'PackageConfig.json',
+{'$id': 'ProjectConfig.json',
  '$schema': 'http://json-schema.org/draft-07/schema#',
  'properties': {},
  'required': [],
  'type': 'object'}

-Currently the generated JSONSchema is pretty boring since the ``PackageConfig`` class is totally empty.
+Currently the generated JSONSchema is pretty boring since the ``ProjectConfig`` class is totally empty.
 We can add a quick title and description to the root JSONSchema object by adding two arguments to the :func:`file_config.config` decorator...

 - ``title`` - *Defines the title of the object in the generated JSONSchema*